 Rob Hughes is Assistant Curator, Australian Cinémathèque, QAGOMA

 Buy ‘The Motorcycle’ publication

 With over 320 pages and 400 colour illustrations, The Motorcycle: Design, Art, Desire showcases 100 superb examples of motorcycle design from the late 19th century to the present day and beyond to the technological innovations of the future.
 Beautifully illustrated with newly commissioned photography and archival ephemera, this visually arresting survey of the motorcycle’s influence in realms as diverse as film, fashion, sport, advertising, and technology will prove compulsive reading to design lovers and motorcycle fans alike.
 Available at the QAGOMA Store and online

-Dip into our Cinema blogs / View the Cinémathèque’s ongoing program / Watch and Read about BIFF 2018-20 / Subscribe to QAGOMA YouTube to go behind-the-scenes
+Dip into our Cinema blogs / View the Cinémathèque’s ongoing program / Subscribe to QAGOMA YouTube to go behind-the-scenes